 A recent review concluded that three-headed toothbrushes worked marginally better than single-headed toothbrushes when a person brushed their own teeth.
 But, the triple-headed toothbrush was significantly more effective when a caregiver brushed a person’s teeth.

-When I saw this next study, it made me smile.
-Although a dentist could effectively remove plaque from a child’s teeth with both a three-headed and traditional toothbrush, the child’s mother had much better success with the triple-headed toothbrush.
+Although a dentist could effectively remove plaque from a child’s teeth with both a three-headed and traditional toothbrush, the child’s mother had much better success with the triple-headed toothbrush in a 2011 study.

-- Make sure you floss well with special floss designed to clean around braces.
+- Floss well with a floss threader or water flosser designed to clean around braces.

-- After brushing the recommended two minutes, make sure your brackets look clean as well as your teeth.
+- Brush for 2 minutes, then make sure your brackets look clean (as well as your teeth).

-- After you brush, rinsing your mouth out with mouthwash or even water should further reduce the risk of gum disease.
+- After you brush, rinse your mouth out with mouthwash to further reduce the risk of gum disease.

-Gargling salt water or gently sucking on an ice cube are two safe and easy methods of quick itch relief.
+Trying to get relief from irritated gums after getting braces?
+Gargling salt water or gently sucking on an ice cube are two safe and easy home remedies for itchy gums in people with braces.

-If you experience itchy gums and/or related symptoms for three days with no relief, it’s time to see your dentist.
+- You experience itchy gums and/or related symptoms for 3 days with no relief

 - Huilgol, P., Bhatt, S. P., Biligowda, N., Wright, N. C., & Wells, J. M. (2019).
 Association of e-cigarette use with oral health: a population-based cross-sectional questionnaire study.
 Journal of Public Health, 41(2), 354-361.
 Full text: https://academic.oup.com/jpubhealth/article-abstract/41/2/354/4999229?redirectedFrom=PDF